ricmmartins/linuxvm-cloud-init/README.md

   - ln -s /usr/share/simple-php-app/ /var/www/html
 ```

+This will install the packages:

+* Apache2
+* PHP
+* Libapache2-Mod-PHP
+* Git

+And after will:

+* Clone the Github repo [https://github.com/ricmmartins/simple-php-app.git](https://github.com/ricmmartins/simple-php-app.git) under /usr/share
+* Move the content of /var/www/html to /var/www/html-bkp
+* Create a symbolic link from the content of /usr/share/simple-php-app on /var/www/html

 ✔️ You can use vim, or simple type "code" to open a VS Code inside the cloud shell.

 ## Create a resource group